Senior Financial Markets Analyst, Federal Reserve Bank of Chicago

-Senior Economist and Vice President, Financial Services Forum, Berkeley University of California
+Senior Economist and Vice President, Financial Services Forum, New York University

 Samim Ghamami is currently the Senior Economist and Vice President at the Financial Services Forum, an Adjunct Professor of Finance at New York University, and an Adjunct Associate Professor of Economics at Columbia University.

 Ghamami has been a senior financial economist and a Senior Vice President at Goldman Sachs.
 He has also been an Acting Associate Director and a senior economist at the U.S. Department of the Treasury, Office of Financial Research, and an economist at the Board of Governors of the Federal Reserve System.